arontaupe/privateGPT/Cable AI Instructions.md

 poetry run python scripts/setup
 ```

-# this is rather important, otherwise gpu not recognized and will run on cpu
+# this is rather important, otherwise gpu is not recognized and will run on cpu

 ```bash
 # only valid for silicon macs